jonavrilyo/Google-Data-Analytics-Case-Study-Cyclistic-Bike-Share/README.md

 - Casual riders were more active during quarters 2 and 3 of 2023.
   - Casual riders were more active on the weekends, possibly committing their time to leisure or exercise.
 ## Top Recommendations
+- Allocate resources towards increasing marketing campaigns to convert casual riders into members during the spring and summer months.
+- After every unlock and dock of a bike at a top starting and ending station, post an ad within the app highlighting the membership and its benefits.
+- Earn points towards an annual membership by allowing casual riders to complete certain tasks every weekend.
+Similar to the “Bike Angels” perk, casual riders can find opportunities to help them purchase a membership.
+- Add a second-tier membership, where riders have an hour free with classic bikes, rather than just 45 minutes.
+This may entice casual riders who regularly use day passes to consider a membership that meets their daily needs.
+- Use TikTok and YouTube shorts to highlight the benefits of memberships quickly.
+In addition, allow content creators to provide discount codes and free trials.